Painter of the Wind (Upcoming)

 Jung-Myung Lee is the author of Painter of the Wind (forthcoming, 2021), which has sold over a million copies in South Korea and was adapted into a successful TV series.
 A celebrated writer of historical fiction, Lee’s books have sold millions in South Korea.
 Other books he has written, which have been translated into English, include The Boy Who Escaped Paradise and The Investigation, which was nominated for the Independent Foreign Fiction Prize.

 Hannah Pang received her BA in geography from the National University of Singapore, and her MA in international studies from Korea University in Seoul, South Korea.
 She has received a translation grant from the Literature Translation Institute of Korea to translate South Korean poet Moon Tae-Jun’s poetry collection titled A Faraway Place.
 Her translations have been published in The Guardian.
-She also translates non-fiction, including Grab and Go and Buckle Down.
+She also translates non-fiction.